pqina/cupper/content/patterns/plugins/image-resize.md

 The [Image preview](../image-preview) plugin uses this information to show the correct preview.
 The [Image transform](../image-transform) plugin uses this information to transform the image before uploading it to the server.

+You can combine the image resize plugin with the [Doka Image Editor](https://pqina.nl/doka/?ref=filepond) to offer image manipulation capabilities to your users.

 ## Installation